wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 Probabilistic modeling text book:

-We have a problem -> We have some data -> We make some assumptions about the systems -> We derive a set of equations/do some simulations -> We
+We have a problem -> We have some data -> We make some assumptions about the systems -> We derive a set of equations/do some simulations -> We comapre results with data to find optimal parameter -> We have a model, now make some new predictions

+Deep learning text book:

+We have a problem -> We have some data -> Deep learning comes in -> ... -> ... -> ... -> Boom!
+We have a model!